aristanetworks/CloudEOS/terraform/README.md

 ## For MAC OS
 1. To create Topology and Route Reflector

 *Please note that in some topologies like aws_tworegion_clos this step is combined with the next step of creating edge resources.
-In that case you can skip this step and start with step 2 or createing edge reources*
+In that case you can skip this step and start with step 2 (create edge resources)*

-Assuming current directory to be this directory.
+Assuming current directory to be "examples/name-of-topology" Eg "examples/aws_oneregion_multipleleaf".
 Execute to below commands to create topology and route reflector.

 ```bash
 cd topology